Amusement park: Pay-one-price

-An amusement park using the pay-one-price scheme will charge guests a single admission fee.
-The guest is then entitled to use most of the attractions (usually including flagship roller coasters) in the park as often as they wish during their visit.
-A daily admission pass (daypass) is the most basic fare on sale, also sold are season tickets which offer holders admission for the entire operating year (plus special privileges for the newest attractions), and express passes which gives holders priority in bypassing lineup queues for popular attractions.
+An amusement park using the pay-one-price scheme charges guests a single admission fee.
+Guests are subsequently given access to most of the attractions, usually including flagship roller coasters, in the park as often as they wish during their visit.
+A daily admission pass, also called a day pass, is the most basic fare on offer, with alternatives including season tickets which offer holders admission for the entire operating year (plus special privileges for the newest attractions), and express passes which gives holders priority in bypassing lineup queues for the more popular attractions.

-Pay-one-price format parks also have attractions that are not included in the admission charge; these are called "up-charge attractions" and can include Skycoasters or go-kart tracks, or games of skill where prizes are won.
+Parks with a pay-one-price admission format often have attractions that are not included in the admission charge; these are called "up-charge attractions" and may include Skycoasters or go-kart tracks, or games of skill where prizes are won.
 All Warner Bros.
-Theme Parks (Warner Bros.
+Theme Parks, including Warner Bros.
 Movie World, Warner Bros.
-World, Parque Warner Madrid) follow this scheme.
+World, and Parque Warner Madrid, follow this scheme.

 When Angus Wynne, founder of Six Flags Over Texas, first visited Disneyland upon its opening in 1955, he noted that park's pay-as-you-go format as a reason to make his park pay-one-price.
 He thought that a family would be more likely to visit his park if they knew, up front, how much it would cost to attend.